 Founded by Mark Turner (who recently retired), Brian Searle, and Ashley McCormack, Proteome Software is a scientist-operated small business located in Portland, Oregon, USA.
-We provide the MS/MS analytics community with an intuitive group of proteomics and metabolomics tools.
+We provide the MS/MS analytics community with an intuitive group of proteomics, metabolomics, and small molecule mass spectrometry tools.
 Our team of developers, scientists, and technical operations specialists work together to bring you the most intuitive, highest-quality products possible.
 From diligent programming and internal problem-solving to specific, clear customer support and product documentation, our dedicated team work every day to create a satisfying user experience.

 Brian Searle – Co-founder/Owner